 Below are the values of the technical reserves Life divided into LoB (Line of Business).

-The main difference is due to the minor reduction in the reserve due to the amount of new business written being lower than the claims experienced.
+The main difference is due to the minor reduction in the reserve due to the amount of new business written being in excess of the claims experienced.

 Table D9 - Segmentation in LoB of reserves relative to Life business